sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/scripts/scripting_guide.md

 ### GameServer Script Libraries

 There are libraries written in C# scripts which can be included by other C# scripts.
 They are located in `<scriptroot>/libs`.
-Scripts loaded by the `GameServer` can include them be using the `#load` directive.
+Scripts loaded by the `GameServer` can include them by using the `#load` directive.

 #### DropRate.csx